Table of Contents

 Board review style question #2

-A 32 year old woman without significant past medical history presents with abdominal pain.
+A 32 year old woman without significant medical history presents with abdominal pain.
 Workup reveals a 2 cm right adnexal mass on ultrasound and she undergoes salpingo-oophorectomy.
 Histologic examination of the ovarian tumor reveals sheets of cells with crescent shaped nuclei and intracytoplasmic vacuoles.
-The vacuoles are negative for mucicarmine and PAS, while the cells are negative for CAM5.2 and inhibin A. What is the likely diagnosis?
+The vacuoles are negative for mucicarmine and periodic acid Schiff (PAS).
+The cells are positive for inhibin and steroidogenic factor 1 (SF1) but negative for cyclin D1 and epithelial membrane antigen (EMA).
+Beta catenin shows cytoplasmic expression.
+What is the likely diagnosis?

 - Krukenberg tumor